VRConservation/neca/5_barriers.md

 finance approaches, we’ve come to recognize three types of challenges that have an outsized effect on successfully securing financing:

-## Securing Project Payors
+## Securing Payors

 - Infrastructure investments, including nature-based approaches, typically need a public agency to be the primary responsible payor.
 Spending by these agencies is most effectively motivated by the need to meet a regulatory or other mandate.
 Even then, statutory, or regulatory restrictions may limit the types of infrastructure in which an agency may invest.

-## Understanding and Allocating Acceptable Levels of Risk
+## Risk

-- There is low institutional tolerance for risk in the collaborative finance arena, meaning that resolving real or perceived risk can be a significant challenge to adopting unfamiliar technologies or finance mechanisms.
+There is low institutional tolerance for risk in the collaborative finance arena, meaning that resolving real    or perceived risk can be a significant challenge to adopting unfamiliar technologies or finance mechanisms.
 Supporters of a project need to consider the tolerance for risk that each stakeholder has, and design both the project and financing in ways that satisfactorily address those risk perceptions.
 For example, a stormwater management agency may be reluctant to invest in a comprehensive green infrastructure program because it isn’t sure that the associated projects will meet its regulatory obligations and the private-public partnership being suggested to implement the program is an unfamiliar approach to contracting.
 A pay-for-performance structure that ties repayment to achievement of specified water quality goals or volume of stormwater treated may be a step toward overcoming the agency’s resistance.

-## Identifying and Measuring Outcomes
+## Measuring Outcomes

-- When the structure of a financing arrangement is focused on delivery of a project’s outcomes, it becomes crucially important to identify and measure these outcomes in manners that speak to the concerns of the payor agency.
+When the structure of a financing arrangement is focused on delivery of a project’s outcomes, it becomes crucially important to identify and measure these outcomes in manners that speak to the concerns of the payor agency.
 Outcome measurement, and communication about outcomes, must be responsive to agency input and concerns, rather than pulled from a standard template.
 Metrics that are accepted across the collaborative stakeholder group can help with aligning interests and investments.

 While described here as separate issues, they are actually closely intertwined.
 Resolving one may require the project’s proponents and stakeholders to consider and address all three.
 For example, a water supply or flood